mochajs/mocha/index.md

 ### -w, --watch

-  Executes tests on changes to the test files.
+  Executes tests on changes to JavaScript in the CWD.

 ### -b, --bail